How Zoe is coping with her mental health during coronavirus

-I’ve always had mental health challenges.
+I’ve always struggled with my mental health.
+If you, too, live with a mental illness, this might be a feeling you know very well.
 And when life throws you a curveball – like, say, the coronavirus – things can get even harder.

-I can almost pretend that everything is normal – until I see the masks and the deserted streets.
-Then it dawns on me that we’re in a situation that’s way out of our control, with all our plans on hold, our routines turned on their heads, and our lives changed until further notice.
-It’s scary, unpredictable and unknown.
+You can almost pretend that everything is normal – until you see the masks and the deserted streets and shopping malls.
+Then it dawns on you that we’re in a situation that’s way out of our control, with all our plans on hold, our routines turned on their heads, and our lives changed until further notice.
+It’s scary: unpredictable and unknown.

-Thankfully, my experience of living with bipolar disorder and the whirlwind of extreme emotions that goes with it has taught me a thing or two about ways to stay mentally healthy.
-Here are some of my tips for how to maintain mental wellbeing.
+Thankfully, my experience of living with bipolar disorder and the whirlwind of extreme emotions that goes with it has taught me a thing or two about coping with situations I can’t control.

 Be gentle with yourself